• Skip to primary navigation

 • Yield: About 9 cups.

 1. You can use Unflavored Skinny Pop rather than popping your own.
 Because the Skinny Pop is lightly salted, omit the salt from the caramel mixture.
-I would recommend against using store-bought microwave popcorn because of the additives.
+I recommend against using store-bought microwave popcorn because of the additives.

 3. If using regular table salt, reduce the amount to ½ teaspoon.

-5. If kept in an airtight container the caramel corn should keep for about a week.
+5. If kept in an airtight container, the caramel corn should keep for about a week.

 Nutrition